 Warm, welcoming locals

 Feeling at home is an important part of travelling anywhere and Malagueños are well-known for their particularly warm welcome.
 They’ll not only love that you’re learning Spanish in their city, but be happy to help you out when you come unstuck.

 When you’re learning a new language you want to get maximum opportunities to try it out.
 Unlike other resorts on the Costa del Sol, Malaga has kept its true Spanish character and remains very authentic.
 This means that, as a language learner, you won’t find yourself surrounded by other foreigners all speaking your language.
 You will actually have to speak Spanish.

 Lots of exchanges

 Lots of venues in Malaga run language exchanges during the week.
 These are meet-ups where you speak your language for half the meeting and practise Spanish for the other half.
 You get to meet new people, practise your Spanish and it’s free (what’s not to love there?).
-One such venue in Malaga is Artsenal on Muelle Uno – see their Facebook page for details about their weekly language exchanges.
+One group running language exchanges is Pachange with weekly meet-ups – check their webpage for details.